welovekiteboarding/zermind/docs/openrouter.md

 ### "OpenRouter API key not configured" Error

 Make sure you have:
-1. Created a `.env.local` file in the project root
+1. Created a `.env` file in the project root
 2. Added `OPENROUTER_API_KEY=your_key_here`
 3. Restarted your development server